10 Best Dog-Friendly Beaches in Georgia 2025

 • Nearby Attractions: Jekyll Island State Park, South Dunes Picnic Area,

-• Address:529 Beachview Drive, St. Simons Island, GA 31522
+• Address: 529 Beachview Drive, St. Simons Island, GA 31522

 5. Morningside Nature Preserve Dog Beach – Georgia

-The Morningside Nature Preserve is known as Atlanta’s “Dog Beach.”
+The Morningside Nature Preserve is known as Atlanta’s “dog beach.”
 The South Fork Peachtree Creek bisects this 33.1 acres of preserved forest.
 There’s a 2-mile hiking trail in the preserve.

 • Nearby Attractions: Sunken Garden Park, Piedmont Park.